dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/run-isolation.md

 # Serverless run isolation

 Dagster+ Serverless offers two settings for run isolation: isolated and non-isolated.
-Isolated runs have slower startup time and are isolated in their own container.
-Non-isolated sacrifice isolation for faster startup time and are more convenient for development.
+Isolated runs are the default and are intended for production, while non-isolated runs are intended for faster iteration during development.

 ## What you'll learn